There are two options available to traders for the payment of the following charges:

 - Excise Duty.

-From the 9 September 2019, you should use the following Revenue account to make your EFT payment:
+You should use the following Revenue account to make your EFT payment:

 Revenue account details